medleyjs/medley/docs/Serialization.md

 ## Object Shorthand

-Medley lets you use a "shorthand" format for object schema definitions.
-If the schema is missing the `type` and `properties` keyword properties, Medley will wrap it in a `{type: 'object', properties: yourSchema}` object so that it will be compiled properly.
+Medley allows schemas to use a "shorthand" format for object schema definitions.
+If the schema for a status code is missing the `type` and `properties` keyword properties, Medley will wrap it in a `{type: 'object', properties: statusSchema}` object so that it will be compiled properly.

 ```js
 const responseSchema = {